DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/sql-data-source-wizard.md

 # SQL Data Source Wizard

 The **SQL Data Source Wizard** enables you to create a new data source or edit an existing one.
-This wizard provides the same pages as the [Report Wizard](report-wizard.md).

 ## Add a New Data Source